marc-q/unbif/README.md

-# unbif
+# UnBif

 ## About
-Unbif is a small tool that can be used to extract files from *BIFF* archives.
+UnBif is a small tool that can be used to extract files from *BIFF* archives.
 BIFF archives can be found in games that use BioWare’s Aurora engine and contain other files like scripts and images.